spu-bigdataanalytics-193/assignment5-group-1/README.md

-# Assignment5 GROUP 1
+# GROUP 1 - Final Project

-Sentiment Analysis Using Spark
+## Sentiment Analysis on Arts, Crafts and Sewing Dataset from the Amazon Review data.